By: Randal Phillips

 Well, in the age of coronavirus, your investigations just got harder and more complex.
 We hope this article helps by highlighting some specific due-diligence considerations in these changing times.
 After all, it’s not the first time that diligence has had to adapt to new risks (think 9/11 and terrorist financing).

-As due diligence professionals with experience helping private equity and other institutional investors, we want to offer four observations, a sort of report from the front on how an investigative due diligence firm and its clients are adapting to the coronavirus crisis, a few months in:
+As due diligence professionals with experience helping private equity and other institutional investors, we want to offer four observations, a sort of report from the front on how an investigative due diligence firm and its clients are adapting to the coronavirus crisis:

 1. Check the Politics